-• Building your facilitation business – marketing, project management, contracting, business models, etc.
+• Building a facilitation business – marketing, project management, contracting, business models

 • Facilitating with remote attendees